MicrosoftDocs/labs/labs/devops/deployazurefunctionswithvsts/includes/overview.md

 * Configure the build definition in Visual Studio Team Services to build and test the code
 * Configure the CD pipeline in Visual Studio Team Services for Website, API and Azure Functions

-In order to complete this lab you will need Visual Studio 2017 and an Azure subscription.
-Please see the prerequisite section for more details.
-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/en-us/free/?WT.mc_id=A261C142F) before you begin, or you can click the `Hands-on Lab` button below to launch the lab on Hands-on Lab site for integrated instruction, we will provide you the necessary resources, including a temporary Azure subscription for the purpose of this lab.
+## Pre-requisite

+In order to complete this lab you will need:

+* **Visual Studio 2017:** You can click the `Hands-on Lab` button below to launch a pre-configured virtual machine on our Hands-on Lab site.
+* **Azure Subscription:**  If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/en-us/free/?WT.mc_id=A261C142F)
+* **Visual Studio Team Services Account:**  If you don’t have one, you can sign up for one from [here](https://www.visualstudio.com/team-services/)